Is MND hereditary?

 We can easily test for faults in the four commonest genes in those MND patients who have also had a close family member with the condition (this is called having a 'family history' of MND).
 These genes are called C9orf72, SOD1, FUS and TARDBP.
 There are a growing number of other genes which have been associated with MND (more than 20 at present), but these are very rare, and currently routine testing is not available.
 Those with a faulty C9orf72 gene more commonly have family members with dementia (FTD).

 We each have two copies of every gene.
 Those carrying a fault in a gene leading to MND have a 50 percent (one in two) chance of passing the genetic error on to their children.
 However, the risk of someone carrying the faulty gene actually developing MND may be lower than 50 percent in some cases.
 Individuals carrying the faulty gene may still live long lives and then die of more common illnesses, without ever getting MND or FTD.
-For this reason, we do not recommend testing family members who do not have any symptoms of MND as this can cause unnecessary worry.
+For this reason, we do not usually recommend testing family members who do not have any symptoms of MND as this can cause unnecessary worry.

 Occasionally those who have a family member with MND, and are planning to have their own children, want to consider screening their embryos for the faulty gene to ensure only those without the faulty gene are implanted.
 This requires in vitro fertilization (IVF).
 However, this situation is unusual and needs a detailed discussion with a genetic counsellor.
 It is important to bear in mind that MND is unlikely to remain so difficult to treat.
 The prospect for treatment and even prevention of conditions like MND is likely to greatly increase during the lifetime of anyone born today.

-When, in a research setting, we test the genes of every MND patient who does not have a family history of MND or FTD, we find that a small number (less than five percent) have a faulty gene after all, most often C9orf72.
 This means that their children have a 50 percent risk of carrying the same faulty gene.
 The fact that we can find people who carry a faulty gene, but who do not have any family history of MND, makes us more uncertain about whether or not carrying the faulty gene always leads to MND.
+This is called imcomplete penetrance.

-Genetics will not explain the cause of MND in every patient.
-Some people find the identification of a faulty gene can help by explaining why MND has arisen, and can provide information to other family members, especially those thinking about planning their own families.
 However, it can also cause anxiety for other family members.
 Because we do not understand the exactly how faulty genes might lead to MND, it is not possible to say for sure that someone has no risk of the disease by carrying out genetic testing, unless the specific faulty gene has been identified as the cause of the disease in the relative who has MND.

 FaTHoM